RU09342/lab-3-interrupts-and-timers-bradand8/Button Based Delay/README.md

 The following link will take you to a video clip of the Button Delay on the MSP430G2553.

 [Button Delay Link](https://drive.google.com/open?id=0B8jO6C1Q7JLHZFFyTFVXUmgtdWc)

+*NOTE:* The video needs to be downloaded to view.